The Lovers: In popular culture

 The card is featured prominently in the 1973 James Bond film, Live and Let Die.
 In the movie, Bond meets Solitaire, a beautiful tarot reader who has the uncanny ability to see the future.
 Later in the film, Bond tricks her into bed by producing a pack filled with "the Lovers".

+The card is featured as the power of side antagonist Steely Dan in the manga Jojo’s Bizarre Adventure and its anime adaptation.